dslab-epfl/tinynf/experiments/ReadMe.md

 ### Figure 9

 Add `intel_pstate=disable` to your Linux kernel configuration; this requires an `update-grub` and a reboot.
-Set the maximum frequency of the CPU that runs the NFs to 2GHz, e.g. using `cpupower frequency-set`; note that due to how CPU frequencies work the actual freq may be a bit above or below the desired frequency.
+Set the maximum frequency of the CPU that runs the NFs to 2GHz, e.g. `sudo cpupower -c 8-15 frequency-set -f 2GHz` assuming you are running the NFs on a CPU whose cores are numbered 8 to 15;
+note that due to how CPU frequencies work the actual freq may be a bit above or below the desired frequency.

+Don't forget to remove `intel_pstate=disable` once you're done; on our Xeon E5-2667v2 this option caps the max freq at 3.3GHz instead of 3.6GHz...

 In `perf-endtoend`, run `./bench-all.py slow-nops`, which should take <1h.

 Then run `./graph-tput-vs-lat.py 'Figure 9' 50 99 results-slow/dpdk-nop-dpdk results-slow/dpdk-nop-dpdk-batched results-slow/tinynf-nop`

-Note: Don't forget to remove `intel_pstate=disable` if you plan on running other benchmarks; on our Xeon E5-2667v2 this option caps the max freq at 3.3GHz instead of 3.6GHz...

 ### Table 1